Under the Fair Credit Reporting Act (15U.SC. 1681 and following):

 Incorrectly reported judgments or tax liens, including paid judgments and liens that are not reported as satisfied.

 Incorrect payment histories, which happens often with mortgages and student loans.

-Bankruptcy information incorrectly reported: debts not being reported as discharged in bankruptcy or falsely reported as being included in bankruptcy.
+Incorrectly reported bankruptcy information: debts not being reported as discharged in bankruptcy or falsely reported as being included in bankruptcy.

-Identity Theft Issues, which often involve theft by relatives, friends, and ex’s.
+Identity theft issues, which often involve theft by relatives, friends, and ex’s.

 for credit reports that you did not authorize.
 This is always a potential problem when you apply for a car loan.
 Each impermissible hard credit inquiry

 These and other errors could be costing you thousands of dollars by causing you to be charged more for credit, to pay higher insurance rates, to be denied credit, or to lose a job or an apartment.
 If you have or suspect that you have errors on your credit report, please call or email us today for a free credit report review and consultation.